centreon/centreon-collect/tests/README.md

 - [x] **BESS_GRPC4**: Start-Stop grpc version Broker/Engine - Engine started first - Broker stopped first
 - [x] **BESS_GRPC5**: Start-Stop grpc version Broker/engine - Engine debug level is set to all, it should not hang
 - [x] **BESS_GRPC_COMPRESS1**: Start-Stop grpc version Broker/Engine - Broker started first - Broker stopped first compression activated
+- [x] **BETAG1**: Engine is configured with some tags.
+When broker receives them, it stores them in the centreon_storage.tags table.
+Broker is started before.
+- [x] **BETAG2**: Engine is configured with some tags.
+When broker receives them, it stores them in the centreon_storage.tags table.
+Engine is started before.
+- [x] **BEUTAG1**: Engine is configured with some tags.
+When broker receives them, it stores them in the centreon_storage.tags table.
+Broker is started before.
+- [x] **BEUTAG2**: Engine is configured with some tags.
+A new service is added with a tag.
+Broker should make the relations.
+- [x] **BEUTAG3**: Engine is configured with some tags.
+When broker receives them, it stores them in the centreon_storage.tags table.
+Engine is started before.
+- [x] **BEUTAG4**: Engine is configured with some tags.
+Group tags tag9, tag13 are set to services 1 and 3.
+Category tags tag3 and tag11 are added to services 1, 3, 5 and 6.
+The centreon_storage.resources and resources_tags tables are well filled.
+- [x] **BEUTAG5**: Engine is configured with some tags.
+Group tags tag2, tag6 are set to hosts 1 and 2.
+Category tags tag4 and tag8 are added to hosts 2, 3, 4.
+The resources and resources_tags tables are well filled.
+- [x] **BEUTAG6**: Engine is configured with some tags.
+When broker receives them, it stores them in the centreon_storage.resources_tags table.
+Engine is started before.
+- [x] **BEUTAG7**: some services are configured and deleted with tags on two pollers.
+- [x] **BEUTAG8**: Services have tags provided by templates.
+- [x] **BEUTAG9**: hosts have tags provided by templates.
 - [x] **BECT1**: Broker/Engine communication with anonymous TLS between central and poller
 - [x] **BECT2**: Broker/Engine communication with TLS between central and poller with key/cert
 - [x] **BECT3**: Broker/Engine communication with anonymous TLS and ca certificate